- If your device's audio jack stopped working, you might forget about your newest headphones.

 - Press the Apply > OK buttons on the window.

-You can select the default playback device as follows.
+6. Check the default playback device

 - Open the Sound window by entering ‘audio devices’ in the Cortana search box.
 Click Manage audio devices to open further options.